 If you are purely targeting local or other non-competitive keywords (aka little SEO competition), you may even want to allow bots.

 For affiliate SEO’s competing on things like ClickBank products – that isn’t an option for you.

 If you have not realised already, there is a heck of a lot of work involved with building a private blog network.
 It is however, a long term investment in your business.

 One of the big differences from the newbies with less than 50 sites, and the experts with hundreds or even thousands, is the use of tools and systems to leverage their time better.

 I’ve already given away the exact tools and systems (inc. Excel sheets) I use in an earlier post, you can access all of them here.
 I highly recommend reading that post before starting.

-If this still sounds like too much for you, even with the outsourcing and automation options, there are alternative solutions:
+If this still sounds too much for you, even with the outsourcing and automation options, there is another more common solution:

 That way, you can avoid all the time and costs of building and managing a network, yet still get all the value.